-K. RODGERS, J. Before this Court is Defendant's Motion to Seal the records relating to the deferred sentence received in this case on May 22, 2003.
-Defendant, Nicole Zuena, seeks this relief pursuant to G.L.
+K. RODGERS, J. Before this Court is Defendant's Motion to Seal the records relating to the deferred sentence received in this case on February 21, 2005.
+Defendant, James Deady, seeks this relief pursuant to G.L.
 1956 § 12-19-19(c), as recently amended.
 The State objects, adopting its arguments set forth in a similar case decided contemporaneously herewith, State v.
 Joseph Warzycha, P1-2002-1291A.
 Specifically, the State adopts herein its arguments in State's Objection to Warzycha's Motion for Exoneration of and Sealing of a Deferred Sentence as well as the State's Surreply in Support of its Objection to Warzycha's Motion for Exoneration of and Sealing of a Deferred Sentence.
 In those memoranda, the State argues that the amendment to § 12-19-19 does not apply retroactively and that it violates the doctrine of separation of powers.
 For the reasons that follow, Defendant's Motion is denied.

-On May 22, 2003, Defendant entered a plea of nolo contendere to one count of conspiracy to violate the Controlled Substances Act and two counts of obtaining a controlled substance by fraud.
-She received a deferred sentence on each count, and was further ordered to pay restitution.
-Defendant asserts that she has successfully completed that five-year deferred sentence.
-On August 23, 2010, Defendant filed her Motion to Seal pursuant to § 12-19-19(c), as amended on June 25, 2010.1 Defendant argues that because she has complied with all of the terms and conditions of his written deferred-sentence agreement with the State, she is entitled to have the records in this criminal information sealed.
+On February 21, 2005, Defendant entered a plea of nolo contendere on a single count of felony assault.
+He received a deferred sentence which was made retroactive to May 1, 2004.
+As further conditions of that deferred sentence, Defendant was required to perform community service and pay restitution, and a no contact order was put into effect.
+Defendant asserts that he has successfully completed that five-year deferred sentence.
+On August 23, 2010, Defendant filed his Motion to Seal pursuant to § 12-19-19(c), as amended on June 25, 2010.1 Defendant argues that because he has complied with all of the terms and conditions of his written deferred-sentence agreement with the State, he is entitled to have the records in this criminal information sealed.
 The State has objected.